bigchaindb/api-tester/README.md

 For fun, you can use [Alberto's `slack-post.py` script](https://github.com/vrde/slack-utils ) to post the output on Slack.

-You could set up a cron job to run the test daily, and post the result to Slack, by creating the following bash script:
+You could set up a cron job to run the test daily, and post the result to Slack, by creating the following bash script.
+You could call it `runtest.sh`

 ```bash
 #!/bin/bash